 Showcase your organization as a place where they can thrive and grow, emphasizing the unique value they’ll bring and the exciting challenges they’ll tackle.
 By creating a positive and transparent interview experience, you not only attract the best talent but also leave a lasting impression that can set the stage for a successful and mutually beneficial working relationship.

 Interview from divergent angles

 In his book, The Ideal Team Player, Patrick Lencioni suggests stepping away from traditional Q&A interviews and getting creative with the venue (e.g., going for a walk or run, taking candidates on an errand).
-He believes you can observe a person’s true character and behaviour better when immersed in real-life situations.
-Alternately, you could ask the candidate to do something instead of telling you how to do it.
+He believes you can observe a person’s true character and behavior better when immersed in real-life situations.
+Alternatively, you could ask the candidate to do something instead of telling you how to do it.
 These options not only demonstrate their skills but also their ability to perform under pressure and adapt to change.

 Measure top talent hiring outcomes

 Hiring well is a specific skill that should be a measured performance objective for team members who make hiring decisions.
 Gauge success rate based on achieved performance objectives of the new team members, now on how many staff are hired or how long they stay.